-But some of this time is eaten up flying to and from your camera target, so the majority of ready-to-fly camera drones will deliver 10 to 15 minutes of useful camera time before having to return to base.
+But some of this time is eaten up flying to and from your camera target.
+This means the majority of ready-to-fly camera drones will deliver 10 to 15 minutes of useful camera time before having to return to base.

-If more time is required, a fixed wing drone may be used.
-Fixed wing camera drones are capable of flight times up to 1 hour.
-However, due to the speed they operate, the quality and flexibility of film making is reduced.
+If more time is required, a fixed-wing drone may be a better option.
+Fixed-wing camera drones are capable of flight times up to 1 hour.
+However, due to the speed they operate, the quality and flexibility of film making are reduced.

-Alternatively, you can use multiple drones to shot specific sections of your shot’s flight path.
+Alternatively, you can use multiple drones to shoot specific sections of your shot’s flight path.

-Many camera drones are capable of operating up to 1 km away from the controller, sometimes as far as 2 km with wireless boosters.
+Many camera drones are capable of operating up to 1 km away from the controller.
+Sometimes as far as 7 km with wireless boosters.

 That said, weather conditions and radio interference in the environment can reduce effective range by as much as 90%.

-If you need long-range operation, then make sure your drone & controller use the latest wireless/radio frequencies & technologies approved for drone use, such as 5.4GHz or 5.0 MiMO.
+If you need a long-range operation, then make sure your drone & controller use the latest wireless/radio frequencies & technologies approved for drone use, such as 5.8GHz or 5.0 MiMO.

-There are two kinds of safety to worry about when operating a camera drone: the safety of the drone and the safety of people it could fall on.
+There are two kinds of safety to worry about when operating a camera drone: the safety of the drone and the safety of people nearby.